Celebrating Diversity at the Puerto Aventuras International Film Festival (PAIFF)

 Directed by Barbara Hager (Canada)

-Métis Cree filmmaker Barbara Todd Hager travels to archaeological sites across the Americas, exploring the mysteries of Indigenous origins.
-Through conversations with knowledge keepers and archaeologists, she uncovers connections between origin stories, land, and science.
+Métis Cree filmmaker Barbara Todd Hager takes us on a journey to archaeological sites across the Americas.
+She explores the mysteries of Indigenous origins through conversations with knowledge keepers and archaeologists.
+Hager uncovers connections between origin stories, land, and science.

-Hager, a celebrated documentary producer, brings history and heritage into focus while challenging conventional narratives about the first peoples of the Americas.
+As a celebrated documentary producer, Hager brings history and heritage into focus.
+She challenges conventional narratives about the first peoples of the Americas.
 This beautifully shot and culturally resonant work offers a groundbreaking view of ancestry, resilience, and belonging.

 Best Short: Gum